turingschool/front-end-curriculum/lessons/module-1/html-accessibility.md

 - Come up with a good analogy for property?
 - How are properties different from state?

-## Testing for Accessibility

-### Using your screen reader (basic commands)

-When people with visual disabilities are using your website they will be using some sort of screen reader.
-Luckily for us, we have one that comes with our computer!
-It's called VoiceOver and here are some basic commands we can use to test the accessibility of our webpages.

-* Starting/Stopping voiceover - `command + F5`
-* Moving your VoiceOver cursor - `control + option + arrow key` ie. `control + option + right arrow`
-* Moving your VoiceOver cursor into your web page's content - `control + option + shift + down arrow`

-#### Other Low Hanging Fruit to Make Your Sites More Accessible
+## Other Low Hanging Fruit to Make Your Sites More Accessible

 ### Alt Attributes for Yo Images!